Kira Omelchenko, D.M.A.

 Dr. Omelchenko specializes in orchestral conducting, operatic conducting, and violin performance and instruction.
 As a violinist, Dr. Omelchenko has performed with Opera Tampa and with IBEX productions in concerts with Andrea Bocelli and the Mannheim Steamroller.
 During her graduate studies, Dr. Omelchenko served as the Music Director of St. Ambrose University Community Symphony Orchestra in Davenport.
 She was also the assistant conductor to opera production at the University of Iowa, the University of New Mexico, as well as the International Opera Lyric Academy in Viterbo, Italy.
 In addition, Dr. Omelchenko has been a conducting fellow with the Waterloo-Cedar Falls Symphony.

 As a recipient of the Sigma Alpha Iota Conducting Scholarship, Dr. Omelchenko has presented research at national and state conferences such as NSEE, NAfME, ASTA, and FMEA.
-As a highly sought-after lecturer, clinician, and adjudicator, she has been invited to be the 2021 Florida All-State Orchestra conductor and has conducted several All-County Orchestra Festivals.
+As a highly sought-after lecturer, clinician, and adjudicator, she has been invited to be the 2021 Florida All-State Orchestra conductor, the 2020 guest conductor at the ASTA National Conference, and has conducted several All-County Orchestra Festivals.
 Dr. Omelchenko has worked with Middle School and High School students in Summer Orchestra Music Camps at Florida Southern College, The University of Tampa, and the University of Iowa.
 She currently serves as Director of the Florida Southern College String Camp, as a clinician and adjudicator for Florida Orchestra Association, OrlandoFest, Music USA Festival at Universal Studios in Orlando, FL, and Brightparks Travel Festivals.
 Active in the greater community, she serves on the faculty senate and on the Board of Directors for the Imperial Symphony Orchestra.

 Recognized for her research and contribution to her field, she has been awarded numerous grants including American String Teachers Association Grants, Sigma Alpha Iota Professional Development Grants, FSC Faculty Summer Stipend and Professional Grants, FSC Faculty and Student Collaboration Grant, as well as the University of Tampa Alumni, Dana, and the David Delo Research Professor Grants.
-Dr. Omelchenko’s research on health and music has been published in Health Education Journal (SAGE publications, UK) and her critical edition of G.F.
-Bristow’s Overture to Rip Van Winkle is recorded and released by the Royal Northern Sinfonia (England) and New World Records (2015).
+Dr. Omelchenko’s research on health and music has been published in Health Education Journal (SAGE publications, UK).
 A native of Kansas, Dr. Omelchenko holds a doctoral degree in music from the University of Iowa and degrees from the University of New Mexico and Knox College.

 D.M.A., Musical Arts, Orchestral Conducting, University of Iowa